10 best investing apps for beginners

 10. SoFi Invest

-As one of the top-rated investing apps in the Apple Store, SoFi Invest is made for all experience levels.
+As a top-rated investing app in the Apple Store, SoFi Invest is made for all experience levels.
 Beginners can opt for automated investing and let SoFi’s robo-advisor build wealth.
 For the more hands-on beginner, you also have the freedom to diversify your portfolio by choosing from crypto, stocks or exchange-traded funds (or ETFs).

 Features